Society for the Study of Social Problems: Purpose

 The SSSP's stated purpose is to promote and protect sociological research and teaching on significant problems of social life and, particularly, to encourage the work of young sociologists; to stimulate the application of scientific method and theory to the study of vital social problems; to encourage problem-centered social research; to foster cooperative relations among persons and organizations engaged in the application of scientific sociological findings to the formulation of social policies; to foster higher quality of life, social welfare, and positive social relations in society and the global community and to undertake activities to accomplish these goals.

 Activities

 The SSSP promotes dialogue through presentations at the annual meeting, and through listservs and division newsletters throughout the year; publishes research in the journal Social Problems; presents awards to community groups; supports undergraduate and graduate students, young scholars and activists with professional support, leadership opportunities, and scholarships; passes and acts upon public resolutions; and fosters the generation of new ideas.

 Membership

 Membership is open to individuals and university and college departments who support the SSSP's goals.

 Publications

-Social Problems, the official quarterly journal of the Society, is published through Oxford University Press.
+Social Problems, the flagship journal of the Society, is published through Oxford University Press.
 The Society also publishes various newsletters and booklets.